 Photographing ﬁreworks is easier than you might think.
-Whether you’re watching a Guy Fawkes display, attending a wedding or celebrating the Fourth of July, following these guidelines when setting up and shooting will help you get fantastic results.
+Whether you’re watching a Guy Fawkes display, attending a wedding or celebrating New Year's Eve, following these guidelines when setting up and shooting will help you get fantastic results.

 You’ll also learn a great trick for shooting in Bulb mode that will allow you to feature bursts of multiple ﬁreworks in one amazing shot.